A. Miracles connected with a widow and a barren woman.

 iii.
 The vessels also had to be empty before they could be filled with oil.
 It did no good to bring the widow full vessels.
 “A full Christ is for empty sinners, and for empty sinners only, and as long as there is a really empty soul in a congregation so long will a blessing go forth with the word, and no longer.
 It is not our emptiness, but our fullness which can hinder the outgoings of free grace.”
 (Spurgeon)

 e.
 So the oil ceased: The miracle was given according to the measure of her previous faith in borrowing vessels.
-She did borrowed enough so the excess oil was sold and provided money to pay the debt to the creditor and to provide to the future.
+She borrowed enough so the excess oil was sold and provided money to pay the debt to the creditor and to provide for the future.
 Had she borrowed more, more would have been provided; had she gathered less, less would have been provided.

 i.
 “If she borrowed few vessels, she would have but little oil; if she borrowed many vessels they should all be filled, and she should have much oil.
 She was herself to measure out what she should have; and I believe that you and I, in the matter of spiritual blessings from God, have more to do with the measurement of our mercies than we think.
 We make our blessings little, because our prayers are little.”
 (Spurgeon)